eliranwong/OpenHebrewBible/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons Licence" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Open Hebrew Bible Project</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://marvel.bible" property="cc:attributionName" rel="cc:attributionURL">Eliran Wong</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.<br />Based on a work at <a xmlns:dct="http://purl.org/dc/terms/" href="https://github.com/eliranwong/OpenHebrewBible" rel="dct:source">https://github.com/eliranwong/OpenHebrewBible</a>.<br />Permissions beyond the scope of this license may be available at <a xmlns:cc="http://creativecommons.org/ns#" href="https://marvel.bible/contact/contactform.php" rel="cc:morePermissions">https://marvel.bible/contact/contactform.php</a>.
 <br>Online reading is available at: <a href='https://marvel.bible'>https://Marvel.Bible</a>

-Please note that use of the text of BHS here is under the same license of its original source at <a href="https://github.com/ETCBC/bhsa#license">https://github.com/ETCBC/bhsa#license</a>
+Please note that the use of the text of BHS here is under the same license of its original source at <a href="https://github.com/ETCBC/bhsa#license">https://github.com/ETCBC/bhsa#license</a>, which is stricly non-commercial.

 # Credits